SorcierMaheP/Motion-Extraction-Project/readme.md

 ## Objectives:

-1) To reveal temporal variations in videos that are diffi- cult or impossible to see with the naked eye and display them in an indicative manner.
+1) To reveal temporal variations in videos that are difficult or impossible to see with the naked eye and display them in an indicative manner.
 2) Motion with low spatial amplitude, while hard or impossible for humans to see, can be magnified to reveal